turgutcem/reciperesuggestion/ApiTests/README.md

 ## Data Source

 The data is collected from the Edamam Recipe Search API.
-You can find more information about the API and how to obtain your application ID and key on the Edamam website.
+You can find more information about the API and how to obtain your application ID and key on the Edamam website, [here](https://developer.edamam.com/edamam-docs-recipe-api).
 Replace the placeholders for `app_id` and `app_key` in the script with your actual credentials.

 **Note**: